VIA-Research/uPIMulator/python_cpp/README.md

 ## Binary Files Generation
 We will use the VA (vector addition) benchmark as an example to demonstrate the binary file generation phase.
-Upon successful completion of the compile/assemble/link process, you will find the generated binary files within the `uPIMulator_frontend/bin` directory.
+After compiling, assembling, and linking, you will find the generated binary files within the `uPIMulator_frontend/bin` directory.

 > **Pre-Generated Binaries:** To expedite the setup process, you can utilize our pre-generated binary files available at the following [link](https://drive.google.com/file/d/1kfL-xGn1F18Ezmw81IvAhxEaLiZZOLFR/view?usp=sharing).